What is the Difference Between a CNAME Record, A Record and Redirect?

 www.no-ip.com to www.noip.com

-This is a CNAME record because even though the domains are different, they still go to exactly the same place and follow the same DNS rules that are in place.
+Even though the domains are different, they still go to exactly the same place and follow the same DNS rules that are in place.

 Redirects are like CNAME records in a way, but different.
 Use a redirect if you want one domain to redirect to another.